Stewart Ruch

-Stewart E. Ruch III is an American Anglican bishop.
-He has been the first bishop of the Anglican Diocese of the Upper Midwest at the Anglican Church in North America, since his consecration on 28 September 2013.
-He is married to Katherine and they have six children.
+Stewart E. Ruch III (born 1966 or 1967) is an American Anglican bishop.
+He has been the first bishop of the Anglican Diocese of the Upper Midwest at the Anglican Church in North America, since his consecration on September 28, 2013, by Archbishop Robert Duncan.

+Biography

-He was raised as a high church Presbyterian and in the Charismatic movement, but he felt more attracted to Anglicanism when he joined Wheaton College and first read the Book of Common Prayer.
+Stewart Ruch was raised as a high church Presbyterian and in the Charismatic movement, but he felt more attracted to Anglicanism when he joined Wheaton College and first read the Book of Common Prayer.
 He later had a spiritual crisis and only returned fully to the Christian faith in September 1991, thanks to the ministry of Fr.
-William Beasley, at the Church of the Resurrection in West Chicago, IL, and after severing many friendships from his Wheaton days.
+William Beasley, at the Church of the Resurrection in West Chicago, IL.

 He majored in English at Wheaton College, and was also actively involved in theater.
 He later earned a Master of Theology at Wheaton and won Wheaton's Kenneth Kantzer Prize for Theology.
+He is pursuing his doctorate of ministry from Nashotah House Theological Seminary, Nashotah, WI.

 He has been the rector of the Church of the Resurrection, which relocated to Wheaton, Illinois, since 1999.
 He left the Episcopal Church, because of disagreements with the leadership of the denomination and what he perceived as liberalism, particularly on the subject of homosexuality and sexual ethics, and particularly in the sermons and writings of the Bishop of Chicago Frank T. Griswold.
 Ruch then, in 1997, became pastor at the Church of the Resurrection following Canon William Beasley.
-Soon, he and others joined the new Anglican Church in North America, launched in June 2009.
+In 2013, he and his congregation joined the new Anglican Church in North America, launched in June 2009.
+He is married to Katherine and they have six children.

-Ruch was consecrated the first bishop of the Diocese of the Upper Midwest on 28 September 2013.

-He and Baroness Caroline Cox escaped narrowly an ambush by Islamist Fulani herdsmen during a visit to Jos Plateau State, in Nigeria, on 14 November 2016.
+He and Baroness Caroline Cox escaped narrowly an ambush by Islamist Fulani herdsmen during a visit to Jos Plateau State, in Nigeria, on November 14, 2016.

-Sexual Abuse Controversy
+Ministry

+Ruch states that he "has a vision to see a Revival of Word and Sacrament infused by the Holy Spirit in the Upper Midwest."
+He was consecrated the first bishop of the Diocese of the Upper Midwest on September 28, 2013.
+Since his ordination, over thirty new churches have been planted within the Diocese of the Upper Midwest.
+As bishop, Ruch has overseen numerous Diocesan ministries including The Greenhouse Movement and Gregory House.

+Stewart Ruch has preached throughout the Anglican diaspora and at Wheaton College.
+He has contributed to several articles for Christianity Today.
+Along with his wife Katherine Ruch, he has created and led the Fully Alive Conference, a weekend conference of sermons, lectures, and worship centered around complementarian theology, celibacy, and sexuality.

+In 2023, at GAFCON, Archbishop Ben Kwashi announced that Bishop Ruch had been appointed to 'Next Gen,' "the intentional development of the next leaders of the movement."